joseph-a-levine/authoring/_older/november_2022.md

 ### What the heck is weather?

 I say a lot of things about weather in a given day, usually starting with muttered irritation when I sit up in bed and look out my window to see how wet my bike seat has gotten overnight.{% sidenote "wetsasd" "True to form, I don't use this information in any way except to steel myself for a wet butt." %} The English skill and enthusiasm for discussing the weather is well-known, but less discussed is the infectiousness of meteorological chit-chat.
 An older English lady with whom I volunteer recently remarked how "lucky we are to live in a country with such varied weather!
 Imagine if we were in a country where it was hot everyday — what would people talk about?"

-In Sierra Leone, in Afghanistan, even Kolkata, weather was rarely the go-to conversation starter.
-Rather, there are periods of the year when weather is the *only* topic of conversation.
-In Freetown, it began the last week of June and persisted for no more than five weeks, by which time the rainy season had started to wane.
-In Kolkata, the monsoon And I haven't yet seen an Afghan winter, but the first snowfall does send a

-My friends who moved to Oxford from stabler climes have quickly
+My friends who moved to Oxford from stabler climes confirm this impression — and in Sierra Leone, there was hardly a comment about the weather, even when the harmattan{% sidenote "harmat" "The Sahara's annual dust fart over coastal west Africa." %} was especially caustic.

 The adopted enthusiasm for meteorological gossip, unfortunately, doesn't come with any crash courses.
 I have found myself saying things like, "Feels like a cold front coming in,"{% sidenote "colf" "This is what I say when I mean 'I think it's going to rain for a few hours, then get colder.'" %}  or, "I think this squall line will hang out for a couple hours,"{% sidenote "sqal" "Or, 'I think we'll get some on-and-off heavy rain for a while, with some thunder if we're lucky.'" %}  with no sense of whether words mean anything.
 To up my chit-chat game, I borrowed five top-rated meteorology textbooks

+### Monthly Le Guin

+*Another Story, or A Fisherman of the Inland Sea* is more Ursula Le Guin than Ursula Le Guin.
+There is a novel set of gender and sexual relations,{% sidenote "fishgend" "Describe, and include Quote about moities being more important than gender." %} a long voyage from home to an alien world, plenty of FTL travel and communication, an appropriate appropriated mythology, and a train.

 ## Listening